qinguorui2001/tp/docs/DeveloperGuide.md

     2. Test case: `give 1 d/lab3 by/11/11/2021`<br>
        Expected: "lab3" assignment is appended to the first person's assignment list.
 Details of the added assignment will be shown in the status message.
-The assignment list panel will display the **first** person's **pending and completed** assignments sorted in due date with all pending assignments above completed ones.
+The assignment list panel will display the **first** person's **pending and completed** assignments sorted by due date with all pending assignments above completed ones.

     3. Test case: `give x d/lab3 by/11/11/2021` (where x is a number larger than the number of people in the contact list)<br>
        Expected: No assignment is added into the assignment list panel.
 Error details shown in the status message since the index is invalid.